iFantasyReactNext/Next5TsApolloCrud/README.md

 2. redux-form reducer must be "form"
 3. if tsconfig.json  module choose  esnext that backend  not  use import
 4. this startkit project form use redux-form another side effect use redux-observable

+about tsconfig setup if use async it not support es6 "target": "es5",
+"module": "commonjs",
+if choose esnext that backend can't use import